Baseball is as American as the presidency itself (although the

 Northampton to Boston there was no through road."

-game in Boston," noted her biographer Ishbel Ross, "and
+game in Boston," noted her biographer Ishbel Ross, "and she

-by a foul ball as the trio sat near the Red Sox dugout.
-A good
+foul ball as the trio sat near the Red Sox dugout.
+A good sized

 Earlier that year she had made some news by picking both

 Boston clubs to win their respective pennants.
 "You may have

 heard over the radio," she wrote to John Coolidge, "that I had